HewlettPackard/OpenShift-on-SimpliVity/README.md

 - ./hosts
 ```

-## Backup files

-The playbook backup_etcd.yml creates two files which it stored in the `backup_directory` folder.
-Both files are in the .tgz file format (compressed tar file).
-The first file contains a snapshot of  the etcd cluster taken on each operational master node in the cluster.
-The second file contains the files which are specified with the `backup_artifacts` variable.
-The files names are created according to the following pattern:

-backup_<timestamp>.<type>.tgz

-were <timestamp> is a timestamp (as seen on the Ansible controller) and <type> is `snapshots` or `misc`.

 ## Running backup_etcd.yml

 First make sure you are connected to the cluster with a user granted with the cluster-admin privilege: